Transport coefficients of chiral fluid dynamics using low-energy effective models: Relaxation Time Approximation

 where $t_{R}$ has no energy dependence.
-Not only the improved RTA proposed in Ref. \cite{Rocha:2021zcw} is consistent with the $5$ microscopic conserved quantities, but it is also more general than imposing the Landau frame with an energy-independent relaxation time.
-One could vary $\gamma$ and investigate different functional forms which are more phenomenologically relevant.
+Not only is the improved relaxation time approximation (RTA) proposed in Ref. \cite{Rocha:2021zcw} consistent with the five microscopic conserved quantities, but it is also more general than imposing the Landau frame with an energy-independent relaxation time.

+Here, $\gamma$ is a phenomenological parameter of the model and serves to quantify the momentum dependence of the interaction.
+It is known to be $\gamma=1$ for self-interacting scalar fields with a $\lambda \phi^4$ potential, it is $\gamma=0$ for constant cross sections.
 It has been argued that in QCD effective kinetic theories $\gamma=1/2$ \cite{Dusling:2009df}.
+One can vary $\gamma$ and investigate different functional forms which are more phenomenologically relevant.
+However, negative values of $\gamma$ may lead to infrared divergences of the momentum integrals when the mass of the particles vanishes (which is the case in our chiral models, since the masses vanish at very high temperatures).
+Therefore, we present results for a few positive values of $\gamma$.